ziyoung/better-wilcom-docs/wilcom-docs/Quality/connectors/Automatic_tie-off_settings.md

 ## To adjust tie-off settings...

-1Click the Object Properties icon and select the Connectors tab.
+1. Click the Object Properties icon and select the Connectors tab.

 ![connectors00020.png](assets/connectors00020.png)

-2In the Tie Off panel, select a tie-off option:
+2. In the Tie Off panel, select a tie-off option:

 | Option                     | Function                                                                                                                                    |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------- |